-Kindle vs Nook vs iPad – Comparison and Review
+Kindle vs Nook vs iPad – Head 2 head comparison

 Amazon has its patented Kindle that people seem to really enjoy, Barnes & Noble created the Nook which is also a major contender in this market.
 But Apple created the iPad which is a super versatile machine and does so much more than your average e-book reader.